-All students of the College are members of the Student Association of which the Student Representative Council is the elected executive and is a chapter of The University of New South Wales Students' Union.
-The Association aims to provide to students services and facilities that deal with their political, philosophical, academic and practical needs within the College and the community.
+All students of the College are members of the Student's Association of which the Student Representative Council is the elected executive and is a chapter of The University of New South Wales Student's Union.
+The aims of the Association are to provide students with services and facilities that will assist them in dealing with their political, philosophical, academic and practical needs within the College community.